-Approach to managing Market Risk
+Approach to managing market risk

-The Market Risk Policy outlines the framework to identify, measure, monitor, manage and report market risk to minimise the risk of financial loss.
+The Market Risk Policy outlines the framework to identify, measure, monitor, manage and report market risk, to minimise the risk of financial loss.
 The Assets & Liabilities Committee has been established to enforce compliance with the policy.
 The risk appetite has been expressed in the form of Value at Risk (VaR).

-The Bank measures market risk from the trading book using the VaR technique (Historical Approach at a 99% confidence level over a one-day holding period) and controls market risk exposures within prudent risks limits set by the Board, in line with the risk appetite of the Bank.
+The Bank measures market risk from the trading book using the VaR technique (historical approach at a 99% confidence level over a one-day holding period) and controls market risk exposures within prudent risks limits set by the Board, in line with the Bank's risk appetite.